sara-nl/surfsara-useradmin/README.md

 ## OpenNebula

+### API user

+The useradmin app requires an account in OpenNebula to make XML-RPC API calls.
+In order to execute the necessary commands, the follow ACL permissions are required:
+- *Applies to:* User useradmin (Or whatever the useradmin's username is)
+- *Affected resources:* Users, Groups, Security Groups
+- *Resource ID / Owned by:* All
+- *Allowed operations*: use, manage, admin, create
+- *Zone:* All

 ### Core Changes

 Two small patches need to be done in OpenNebula Sunstone.
 In non-production environments these are provisioned with ansible.
 See: `servers/roles/opennebula/tasks/one_patches.yml`.
 Production requires these same modifications in: